rodrigotoledo/task_control_rails/README.md

 - **Ruby on Rails**: MVC web framework for rapid development of web applications in Ruby.
 - **Docker**: The need for Docker in the Rails project is to ensure consistent development and deployment environments across different systems.
-- **Tunnelmole**: Tool for creating tunnels that allows you to expose local projects for external access.
+- **Ngrok**: Tool for creating tunnels that allows you to expose local projects for external access.

 ## Course Differences

-- Installation and use of RVM for Ruby version control and environment management.
+- Installation and use of ASDF for Ruby version control and environment management.
 - Implementation of data manipulation through browser and API, reflecting changes in real time.
 - Complete test coverage using RSpec to ensure code quality.
-- Use of Tunnelmole to expose the project for external access, facilitating development and integration with other applications.
+- Use of Ngrok to expose the project for external access, facilitating development and integration with other applications.

 ## Course content

-### 1. Installing RVM
+### 1. Docker

 RVM will be used to manage Ruby versions and development environments.
 It will be installed using the following procedure: